Towards the extraction of robust sign embeddings for low resource sign language recognition: Keypoint-based SLR

 \subsection{Dataset}

 We use the Flemish sign language corpus (Corpus VGT) \cite{van2015het} for our experiments.
-This corpus is used for linguistics research and contains gloss level annotations as well as, to a lesser extent, translations into written Dutch.
-We select all annotations for which the corresponding gloss (a transcription of a sign which is used as a label in SLR) has at least 20 occurrences, and only keep glosses belonging to the established lexicon\footnote{Signs in the established lexicon have a known form, in contrast to productive signs which are created ``on-the-fly''.}.
+This corpus is used for linguistics research and contains gloss (a transcription of a sign which can be used as a label in SLR) level annotations as well as, to a lesser extent, translations into written Dutch.
+We select all annotations for which the corresponding gloss has at least 20 occurrences, and only keep glosses belonging to the established lexicon\footnote{Signs in the established lexicon have a known form, in contrast to productive signs which are created ``on-the-fly''.}.
 We obtain 26,639 examples belonging to 348 classes.
 We then perform a stratified (on label) and grouped (on signer identity) split.
 Because the vocabulary distributions vary between individual signers, we now have several glosses that do not occur in our training, validation, \emph{and} test set.
 We remove those glosses and are left with 24,968 examples belonging to 292 classes.
 The resulting dataset has a long-tailed class distribution, that is shown in Figure \ref{fig:class_distribution}, similar to the true sign distribution in the corpus \cite{bruynseraede2018lexicale}.
-The head of the distribution consists of pointing signs, more specifically WG-1 (``I/me''), WG-2 (``you'') and WG-3 (``he/she/they'').
+The head of the distribution consists of pointing signs, more specifically WG-1 (``I/me''), WG-2 (``you'') and WG-3 (``he/she/they/it'').
 The dataset details are shown in Table \ref{tab:dataset}.

-We remark that, despite every video corresponding to a single sign, the signs in this dataset are still influenced by coarticulation, which represents changes in the articulation of the sign due to the presence of other signs around it (e.g., the transitions between signs).
+Despite every video corresponding to a single sign, the signs in this dataset are still influenced by coarticulation, which represents changes in the articulation of the sign due to the presence of other signs around it (e.g., the transitions between signs).
 This is an important difference with datasets such as AUTSL where signs are also \emph{performed} in isolation.
 Coarticulation makes the isolated SLR problem more challenging.
-Compared to working with standard datasets such as AUTSL or WLASL, the challenge is further compounded by the class imbalance, the low number of training examples, and the signer independence requirement.
+Compared to working with datasets such as AUTSL or WLASL, the challenge is further compounded by the class imbalance.
 Moreover, in our dataset, there are different camera angles, whereas in many other SLR datasets, the camera is positioned in front of the signer.